-November 2014: the record industry has changed enormously in the six years since I first wrote this guide to getting radio airplay in 2008 the world of music has changed almost out of recognition.
-Since then we’ve seen the rise of Soundcloud, Hypem, Amazing Tunes, Spotify and in particular the global dominance of YouTube.
-Today conventional radio is by no means the only game in town when it comes to breaking new artists.
+December 2019: since I first wrote this guide to getting radio airplay in 2008 the world of music has changed almost out of recognition.
+Since then we’ve seen the rise of Instagram, Bandcamp, Hype Machine, Amazing Tunes, Soundcloud and above all the global dominance of Spotify and YouTube.
+Conventional radio is no longer the only way new artists can get heard.
 See notes at the bottom of this page for some of the changes.
 The main change to bear in mind is that nowadays professional pluggers ALSO send producers and DJs a private streaming link to whatever track they’re promoting.
 In fact many radio stations, music teams and individual DJs do actually prefer digital submissions these days.
 “Release Dates” are much looser these days and now tend to be called “Focus Dates” instead, but the general principle of having one still applies.
 And airplay still (mostly) depends on having a genuinely outstanding track and managing to persuade people to listen to it.
-But if you only send physical discs – or only send streaming links – it will reduce your chances of of even getting heard and considered.
+But if you only send streaming links – or only send physical discs – it will reduce your chances of getting heard and considered.
 So even as 2020 dawns, it’s still worth having promo CDs as part of your promotional mix.